Have you ever wondered why cats eat grass?

 What Should I Do if My Cat Eats Something Toxic?

-If you see your cat eating something that is toxic, take your cat away from it immediately and call a vet.
-Knowing what your cat has ingested will help the vet treat your cat appropriately.
-It is important to get your cat to the vet as quickly as possible as this will increase their chances of survival.
-Without treatment, the poisoning could prove fatal.
+If you see your cat eat something poisonous, remove them from it at once and call a vet.
+Knowing what they ate helps the vet treat them.
+A prompt trip to the vet boosts their chance of survival.
+Without treatment, the poisoning could be deadly.

 Can I Offer My Cats Grass?